-The watchdog timer can be used to detect an outof-control microprocessor.
+The watchdog timer can be used to detect an out-of-control microprocessor.
 The user programs the watchdog timer by setting the desired amount of time-out into the Watchdog Register, address 09h.
-Bits BMB4-BMB0 store a binary multiplier and the two lower order bits RB1-RB0 select the resolution, where 00 = 1/16 second, 01 = 1/4 second, 10 = 1 second, and 11 = 4 seconds.
-The amount of time-out is then determined to be the multiplication of the five-bit multiplier value with the resolution.
-(For example: writing 00001110 in the Watchdog Register = 3\1, or 3 seconds).
+Bits BMB4-BMB0 store a binary multiplier and the two lower order bits RB1-RB0 select the resolution, where 00=1/16 second, 01=1/4 second, 10=1 second, and 11=4 seconds.
+The amount of time-out is then determined to be the multiplication of the five bit multiplier value with the resolution.
+(For example: writing 00001110 in the Watchdog Register = 31 or 3 seconds).
+If the processor does not reset the timer within the specified period, the M41ST84Y/W sets the WDF (Watchdog Flag) and generates a watchdog interrupt or a microprocessor reset.